stitchdata/docs/_integration-schemas/bing-ads/ad_groups.md

       - `RotateAdsEvenly` - In this rotation, Bing ads will rotate between ads on an equal basis.

   - name: "biddingScheme"
-    type: ""
+    type: "string"
     description: "The bid strategy type for how bids are managed."

   - name: "contentMatchBid"
-    type: ""
+    type: "number"
     description: "The bid to use when the keywords that the service extracts from the content page and the ad group's keywords match by using an exact match comparison."

   - name: "endDate"
-    type: ""
+    type: "date-time"
     description: "The date that the ads in the ad group will expire."

   - name: "forwardCompatibilityMap"
     type: "array"
-    description: "Details about the forward compatibility "
+    description: "Details about the forward compatibility settings for the ad group."
     doc-link: https://docs.microsoft.com/en-us/bingads/customer-management-service/keyvaluepairofstringstring
     array-attributes:
+      - name: "keyValuePairOfStringString"
+        type: "array"
+        description: "Key and value pairs for the ad group's forward compatibility settings."
+        array-attributes:
+          - name: "key"
+            type: "string"
+            description: "The name of the setting."

+          - name: "value"
+            type: "string"
+            description: "The value of the setting."

   - name: "language"
     type: "string"